 The 'What's This?' system displays context-sensitive information that is relevant to the component that you click on.
-The 'What's This?' help appears in a popup box with a pale yellow background.
+The 'What's This?' help appears in a popup box.
 To use 'What's This?'
 Help:

-- Click on the button in the top right corner of the dialog. - ا 2.
+- Click on the button in the top right corner of the dialog. - .
 The cursor changes to - 3.
 Click on the component that you want information on. - 4.
 'What's This?'
 Help is displayed.
 It automatically disappears as soon as you click somewhere else.